tcltk/tcl/doc/dev/value-history.md

 each string element is a __char__.
 It is also useful to think of each string element as a byte.
 The type name **char** suggests "character", and written works about Tcl from that time probably refer to a Tcl string as a "sequence of characters".
-In later developments the term "byte" and "character" have diverged in meaning.
+In later developments the terms "byte" and "character" have diverged in meaning.

 There is a one-to-one connection between stored memory patterns and the abstract notion of valid Tcl strings.
 The Tcl string "cat" is always represented by a 4-byte chunk of memory storing (0x63, 0x61, 0x74, 0x00).
 Any different bytes in memory represent different strings.
-This means byte comparisons are string comparisons and byte array length is string length.
+This means byte comparisons are string comparisons and byte array size is string length.
 The byte values themselves are what Tcl commands operate on.
 From early on, the documentation has claimed complete freedom for each command to  interpret the bytes that are passed to it as arguments (or "words"):